RicardoToledo/demoqa-automation/README.md

   - [Chrome](https://www.google.com/chrome/)
   - [Firefox](https://www.mozilla.org/en-US/firefox/new/)

-Once the requirements have been installed, clone the repo to your local machine and use the next [npm](https://www.npmjs.com/) command to install the project:
+Once the requirements have been installed, clone the repo into your local machine and use the next [npm](https://www.npmjs.com/) command being in the root directory to install the project:

 ```bash
 $ npm install